dapr/quickstarts/pub_sub/java/http/README.md

 ### Run Java message subscriber app with Dapr

-1. Open a new terminal window and navigate to `checkout` directory:
+1. Open a new terminal window and navigate to `order-processor` directory:

 ```bash
 cd order-processor